 Collaboration drives workplace success, and there’s no better way to collaborate than with a whiteboarding session.
-Whiteboarding sessions refer to the process of collaborative brainstorming during a meeting while writing on a whiteboard, or for virtual teams, a similar digital tool.
+Whiteboarding sessions refer to the process of collaborative brainstorming during a meeting while writing an idea on a whiteboard, or for virtual teams, a similar digital tool.
 While whiteboarding can be incredibly beneficial for encouraging collaboration, fueling creativity, and opening the floor for group communication, leaders need to keep in mind that virtual whiteboarding requires a different approach than in-person whiteboarding.

 How to whiteboard with your remote team

 Collaboration is vital to workplace performance, one study shows that companies which promote collaboration are five times more likely to be high performing.
 Managing virtual teams in a way that promotes collaboration requires a different approach than in-person teams, and while in-person teams have the benefit of spontaneous conversations and the ease of natural collaboration, remote teams need more virtual meeting tools in order to have these organic communications.
 For example, remote employees won't pass by one another on their way to the water cooler, or take a coffee break together.
 Instead, leaders need to present opportunities and forums for collaboration and spontaneous ideation.
 An excellent way to do this is with an online whiteboard for distributed teams.

 So, how exactly do you host a whiteboarding session in a way that stimulates ideas, gets your team thinking, and ensures that participants stay on task?
 Whether your team is hybrid or remote, here are some whiteboarding techniques from the pros: